First Generation Problems & Why My Family Hates My Life

-A Brief History of Guyana
+A Brief History of Guyana's Exodus

-In Guyana, my grandpa George at 26 (my age now!) owned land and a shop but there was no way in Zeus's lightening was he going to risk his family through the volatility that Guyanese politics were at the time.
+In Guyana, my grandpa George at 26 (my age now!) owned land and a shop but there was no way in hell was he going to risk his family through the volatility that Guyanese politics were at the time.
 He decided it was time to make like a cricket ball and bounce.
 And that's when the universe smiled at them and a golden gate opened up.
-The golden gate was Canada's Open Door Policy of the 1970s and the gate keeper— the revered prime minister Pierre Trudeau.
+The golden gate was Canada's Open Door Policy of the 1970s and the gatekeeper— the revered prime minister Pierre Trudeau.
 A legend for Canadian immigrants, making faithful Liberals out of them for life.
 It was a golden gate indeed for so many people who needed it in the terrible global fall-out of post-colonialization in the context of a divisive Cold War.
 Never doubt an immigrant Canadian's patriotism.
 I get their vigour.
 I hope it makes sense to you even if you ain't an immigrant.

 My mom and three of five siblings in the early days of Canada life.